shyamji12/hotel-api-sdk-php/README.md

 ### Iterate availability results

-After availabity method call can iterate results with iterator or can read with array form.
+After availability method call can iterate results with iterator or can read with array form.

 ```php